 I’m delighted to share with you this Palace of Fine Arts wedding!
 This San Francisco wedding venue is an absolute favorite of mine.
 It combines formal elegance with an outdoor vibe, nature and a convenient location.
-Love!
+It was also featured on the rad wedding mag, A Practical Wedding!

 Kicking off my Pride 2019 with photos from this epic wedding of Paolo and Nick at the Palace of Fine Arts.